PIFSCstockassessments/AmSam-Bottomfish-2023/README.md

    * Njitter = 100 (inside Build_All_SS function)
    * jitterFraction = 0.1
 9. Once diagnostics are run on the single model, run bootstraps by setting N_boot = 30, keeping write_files = F, runmodels = F, and setting RD = F and printreport = F.
 10. To run projections, set N_boot back to 0 and N_foreyrs = 7.
-Projections will be run based on the specified catch range in Lt$FixedCatchSeq.
+Projections will be run based on the specified catch range in `Lt$FixedCatchSeq`.
 11. Alternate models can be run by /Scripts/02_SS scripts/09_Run_Alt_Models.R.
 Note that alternate life history scenarios were changed and run manually.
 Figures and tables for alternate model runs can be created with /Scripts/03_Report scripts/Create_AltMods_Figs_Tables.R.
 12. Once all models and figures are created, formatted figures and tables for the report can be created with 02_Run SS models.R by turning all model runs off and only creating the species report figures:
     * runmodels = F